L-spaces and knot traces: Negative traces and positive torus knots

 \begin{proof} Write $g=g(K)$ for convenience.
 We know that $S^3_r(T_{p,q})$ is always either reducible, a lens space, or small Seifert fibered \cite{moser}, so $S^3_r(K)$ is not hyperbolic.
 Since $K$ is fibered and hyperbolic with right-veering monodromy, Ni \cite[Theorem~1.1]{ni-exceptional} proved that $0 \leq r \leq 4g$, and that $S^3_{4g}(K)$ is not a small Seifert fibered L-space.
 Now Proposition~\ref{prop:hyperbolic} says that $K$ cannot have right-veering monodromy if $S^3_0(K) \cong S^3_0(T_{p,q})$, so we must have $r\neq 0$ as well.

-In the case $r=4g$, we observe that $S^3_{4g}(K)$ cannot be reducible, because $K$ is hyperbolic and $4g > 2g-1$ \cite{matignon-sayari}.
-It cannot be a lens space either, because if $K$ has a lens space surgery of slope at least $4g-1$ then it must be doubly primitive \cite[Theorem~1.2]{baker-smallgenus} and hence a Berge knot \cite[Theorem~1.3]{greene-lens}, and Goda--Teragaito \cite{goda-teragaito-lens} observed that no hyperbolic Berge knot $J$ has a lens space surgery of slope greater than $4g(J)-1$.
+In the case $r=4g$, we observe that $S^3_{4g}(K)$ is neither reducible nor a lens space.
+Indeed, if we assume otherwise then its universal cover is not contractible, so it does not admit an essential lamination \cite[Theorem~6.1]{gabai-oertel}.
+On the other hand, the monodromy of $K$ is pseudo-Anosov, and the suspension of its stable lamination has some degeneracy slope $d$, which satisfies either $|d| \leq 4g-2$ or $d=\frac{n}{0}$ for some integer $n\geq 1$ \cite[Theorem~8.8]{gabai-problems}.
+Now by \cite[Theorem~5.3]{gabai-oertel} this suspension gives rise to an essential lamination on $S^3_{4g}(K)$ as long as $\Delta(d,4g) \geq 2$, so we must have $\Delta(d,4g) \leq 1$, hence $d = \frac{1}{0}$.
+On the other hand, since $K$ has right-veering monodromy $h$, we know that the fractional Dehn twist coefficient $c(h) = \frac{1}{d}$ is strictly positive \cite[Proposition~3.1]{hkm-veering} and this is a contradiction.

 Thus $S^3_{4g}(K) \cong S^3_{4g}(T_{p,q})$ implies that $S^3_{4g}(K)$ can only be small Seifert fibered.
 If $K$ were an L-space knot, then all surgeries on $K$ of slope at least $2g-1$ would be L-spaces; but then $S^3_{4g}(K)$ would be a small Seifert fibered L-space, contradicting \cite{ni-exceptional} as mentioned above, so $K$ cannot be an L-space knot after all. \end{proof}

 Proposition~\ref{prop:compare-hyperbolic-surgeries} was the last remaining step in the proof of Theorem~\ref{thm:negtracetorus-restated}, so the latter proof is now complete.